MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-benefits-setup-plan-types.md

 A plan type may define coverage options.
 The coverage options are defined in the Coverage option form.
 A coverage option can specify the amount of the benefit or the contacts who are eligible for the plan type.
 For example, if the contact type is Beneficiary, the coverage option should define the terms of what the beneficiary is eligible to receive when the benefit is utilized.
 If the contact type is Dependent, the coverage option should define the relationship between the dependent and employee.

 > [!IMPORTANT]
->Within this form there is key data that impacts the options available when creating a new benefit plan,
+> Within this form there is key data that impacts the options available when creating a new benefit plan:
-- **Plan type code** -  This option impacts what is displayed in the on the ‘configuration’ tab when setting up the actual benefit.
+> - **Plan type code** -  This option impacts what is displayed on the **Configuration** tab when setting up the actual benefit.
-- **Concurrent enrollment** – This determines whether multiple enrollments are allowed (typically for medical, this would be set to ‘one enrollment’).
+> - **Concurrent enrollment** – This determines whether multiple enrollments are allowed.
+(Typically for medical, this would be set to **One enrollment**.)
-- **Contact type** – This selection allows dependents or beneficiaries to be added to a plan.
-If this is set to none, then when the employee is enrolling in benefits they will not have the option to select either a beneficiary or dependent.
+> - **Contact type** – This selection allows dependents or beneficiaries to be added to a plan.
+If this is set to **None**, then when the employee is enrolling in benefits they will not have the option to select either a beneficiary or dependent.
-- **Coverage options** –  This is where you join the coverage options with the plan types.
+> - **Coverage options** –  This is where you join the coverage options with the plan types.
 This is defining the individuals who will either be covered by this plan type or the coverage amounts available for this plan type.
-For example:  This is where you say a medical plan type will have coverage available to **Employee only, Employee +1, and Employee + Family**.
+For example, this is where you say a medical plan type will have coverage available to **Employee only**, **Employee +1**, and **Employee + Family**.

 ## Create plan types